 UCC staff can collaborate with Notre Dame faculty, staff, and student groups on programs and events open to the student community.

 Community Mental Health Resources

 If you are interested in receiving marital or couples counseling, you may contact the Marital Therapy and Research Clinic, which is located on Douglas Road just north of campus.
 The Marital Therapy and Research Clinic is a non-profit research, training, and service organization affiliated with the University of Notre Dame’s Department of Psychology.
-Established as both a research center for the study of marital relations and a training site for graduate-level marriage counselors, the Clinic also provides quality, research-supported psychological services to couples in South Bend and the surrounding community.
+Established as both a research center for the study of marital relations and a training site for graduate-level marriage counselors, the Clinic also provides quality research-supported psychological services to couples in South Bend and the surrounding community.

-Effective March 2013: UCC staff members do not accept friend or contact requests on any social networking site (Facebook, LinkedIn, etc.) from current or former clients with whom they have had a therapeutic relationships.
+Effective March 2013: UCC staff members do not accept friend or contact requests on any social networking site (Facebook, LinkedIn, etc.) from current or former clients with whom they have had a therapeutic relationship.
 Adding clients as friends or contacts on these sites can compromise confidentiality and privacy.
 It may also blur the boundaries of therapeutic relationships.